 Well, let me say now it’s not easy.
 There’s no shortcuts or an easy way to get there.
 It takes work and effort from both parties.
 However, there are no “big” things or a certain way to have a healthy relationship.
-It is actually an accumulation of lots of “little” things.
+It is an accumulation of lots of “little” things.
 Sounds simple enough to do, right?
 Well, it is!

 There are lots of tips and advice out there on how to have a successful marriage, but I narrowed it down to only 10 tips that my husband and I do personally in our marriage, and has worked for us and for other married couples, too!
-My hope is that by the time you finish reading this post, you will gain some valuable information on how you too can have a healthy and successful marriage.
+My hope is that by the time you finish reading this post, you will gain some valuable information on how you also can have a healthy and successful marriage.

 Go to Bed Together

-Depending on what your routine is like, whether one works days and the other nights, or one goes to bed earlier than the other, try and go to bed at the same time.
+Depending on what your routine is like, whether one works days and the other nights or one goes to bed earlier than the other, try and go to bed at the same time.
 You don’t even have to go to sleep, just lay in bed together.
 Talk to each, read a book, do devotions, or read a chapter or two from the Bible.
 Get up in each other’s personal space and cuddle!
 It will bring you closer together and is essential for a healthy and successful marriage!

-Work on You
+Work on Yourself

 Just because you’re married, does not mean you give up on taking care of yourself.
 Stay healthy, eat nutritious food, work out regularly.
-Improve on yourself as a person overall and grow as individuals.
+Improve yourself as a person overall and grow as individuals.
 Ladies, look fabulous!
 Paint your nails, go to the hair salon, go on a shopping spree.
 Know that it’s okay to treat yourself, especially if you also have a family to take care of.
-It’s so important to continue looking good not only for your partner, but also for yourself.
-If you’re not happy with who you are or your appearance, that unhappiness and disappointment will begin to reflect onto your marriage.
+It’s so important to continue looking good not only for your partner but also for yourself.
+If you’re not happy with who you are or your appearance, that unhappiness and disappointment will begin to reflect on your marriage.

-Also, people grow and change over time, and in some cases, it is used an excuse for divorce.
-Growing as a person is healthy, but just because you personally change as an individual, doesn’t mean that your spouse is suddenly no longer a part of the “new you” and your life.
+Also, people grow and change over time, and sadly in some cases, it is used as an excuse for divorce.
+Growing as a person is healthy, but just because you change as an individual, doesn’t mean that your spouse is suddenly no longer a part of the “new you” and your life.
 They should be right by your side, watching all these changes as you mature as a person.

 Use kind words and actions.
 Give compliments often to your spouse.
 Let them know they look beautiful or handsome today.
 Give them an extra long hug and a kiss.
 If you want something done, ask graciously.
 Do not nag.
 No one wants a nagging wife or husband, and no one wants a mean one either.
 Kindness is always the way to go.